 The Cornell University Chorus, founded in 1920, is an entirely student-run organization and has gained a reputation as one of the nation’s outstanding treble choirs.
-Comprising fifty-seven students drawn from every college and many academic majors, the Chorus performs a repertoire spanning eight centuries and over a dozen languages, ranging from masses and motets to spirituals, folksong, world music, jazz, and a variety of other classical and contemporary pieces.
+Comprising fifty-four students drawn from every college and many academic majors, the Chorus performs a repertoire spanning eight centuries and over a dozen languages, ranging from masses and motets to spirituals, folksong, world music, jazz, and a variety of other classical and contemporary pieces.
 Since 2003, the Chorus has made a special point of commissioning new works from women composers, with the goal of expanding the contemporary repertoire for treble voices.

 The ensemble has made numerous tours around North America, from New England and the Southeast to the Midwest, California, and Canada.
 International tours include trips to Taiwan in 1998 and Italy in 2005, and joint tours with the Glee Club to Venezuela in 2001, China in 2008, and Mexico and Guatemala in 2016.
 This coming spring, the Chorus will be touring Canada.
-The Chorus also travels for competitions and festivals, including performances at Harvard for the Centennial Celebration of the Radcliffe Choral Society and the ACDA Eastern Conference this past March.
+The Chorus also travels for competitions and festivals, including performances at Harvard for the Centennial Celebration of the Radcliffe Choral Society and the ACDA Eastern Conference in Pittsburgh this past March.